PLATO

 lover of reason are most true.

-Then of the three kinds of pleasure, the pleasure of that part of the soul whereby we learn is the sweetest, and the life of the man in whom that part dominates is the most pleasurable?
+of the soul whereby we learn is the sweetest, and the life of the man in

 How could it be otherwise, Socrates?